Your primary role as a content creator is to write content that sells, attracts traffic as well as achieve all the outcomes set out for your business.

 The more you pay attention to creating a compelling headline that’ll grab the attention of your audience, the more your chances of getting them to click through and read the content.

-Another part of your content you can use to keep a reader’s interest in your content is the intro.
+The third part of your content you can optimize to keep a reader’s interest in your content is the intro.

 Beyond your title, you need a compelling introduction that will ignite the interest of the reader to continue reading your content.

 Anything less than this might get them to bounce back, after clicking on the content.
-And this is not good for your blog.
+And this is not good for your blog’s SEO.